Driving on Autobahn

 A1: from Schweich to Wittlich

-A14: from Dresden to intersection with Hannover
+A14: from Dresden to the intersection with Hannover

 A2: from Bad Oeynhausen to Bielefeld Ost